Welcome to the BHS Parents Group!

 Students: Get Support in Achieving your Goals, Career, Finances and More

-allcove San Mateo will be hosting FREE new year planning sessions between now and the end of year.
+allcove San Mateo will be hosting FREE new year planning sessions between now and the end of the year.
 Youth can get 1:1 support with goals related to school, career, finances, personal habits, or any other life areas during these personalized sessions.

 Stop by Monday - Friday, 1 - 7 p.m. to meet with allcove Education and Employment Specialist Diego!